Survey: Image Mixing and Deleting for Data Augmentation

-\subsubsection{ReMix}
+AutoMix~\cite{automix} employs a mix block network to generate image mixing masks to avoid label mismatch in MixUp.
+Mix block is a cross-attention module that takes mixing images feature maps as input, extracted from a momentum encoder.
+Mix block, momentum encoder, and the classification model are trained end-to-end with a momentum pipeline, where the momentum encoder is the exponential moving average of the classification model.
+The complete training pipeline is visible in Figure~\ref{automix_fig}.
+A joint loss, given in Eq.~\ref{automix_eq}, is optimized during the training process.

+In the above Eq., $l_{\lambda}$ is the mix block loss, $\gamma$, $\lambda$, $\epsilon$ are hyper-parameters, $s_a$ is the mask for the $x_a$ image, $l_{ce}$ is the classification and mask generation cross-entropy loss, and $L$ is the combined loss.

+\subsection{ReMix}

-Remix \cite{remix} addresses the issue of class imbalance by generating mixed images for minority classes.
-The process of remix is identical to equation 2 for data mixing, but in the case of label assignment, it sets the label of the output image to the minority class.
+ReMix~\cite{remix} addresses the issue of class imbalance by generating mixed images for minority classes.
+The process of remixing is identical to Eq.~\ref{mixup_eq} for data mixing.
+However, in the case of label assignment, it sets the label of the output image to the minority class.